Spartan Race FAQs

 EVERYTHING YOU NEED TO KNOW ABOUT THE SPARTAN RACE

 An event like the Spartan Race in Zell am See-Kaprun raises many questions.
 To give you an overview of the most frequently asked questions and to provide you with the most important information, we have created a designated page with FAQs.
-Please continue to read: here you find all important information about the Spartan Race from 16 - 17 January 2021:
+Here you find all important information about the Spartan Race from 15 to 16 January 2022.

 Winter races are tougher than normal races.
 Low temperatures toughen the conditions and you need special equipment.
 Starting with winter running shoes with a good profile, you should also have suitable clothes to protect against wind, weather and low temperatures.